jaipack17/write-ups/Implementing and Using Quadtrees/README.md

 Quadtrees are usually mapped out in a 2 dimensional space with their subdivisions as quadrilateral regions.
 These regions subdivide into more regions, then those regions subdivide into more regions and this recursively goes on till a certain extent.
 We'll take a look both at graphs of quadtrees and regional representations.

 They usually store data of points in a two-dimensional space.
 Each Node of a quadtree may or may not have subdivisions.
 To determine if a node has to subdivide into more nodes, we check the amount of points in a node/region.
 Each node has a 'capacity' that may or may not be constant for all nodes of a quadtree.
 This capacity determines the amount of points the node can have at once.
 If that amount exceeds the capacity, the node has to subdivide into 4 more nodes and this process continues.
-For instance, if a quadtree's nodes have a capacity of 2 points, and if 5 points are randomly spread across the 2 dimensional space, the quadtree may look like the following.
+For instance, if a quadtree's nodes have a capacity of 1 point, and if 5 points are randomly spread across the 2 dimensional space, the quadtree may look like the following.
 The graph representation of the quadtree is also observable to the right.

 <img src="https://user-images.githubusercontent.com/74130881/138087580-5f0b342e-24ac-46cf-a236-8ba87ca64c98.png" alt="quadtree" width="300px" />&nbsp;&nbsp;&nbsp;<img src="https://user-images.githubusercontent.com/74130881/138088278-386d1baf-07fa-44c5-bfab-9f890c6f6c15.png" />